School Admission Appeal Solicitors

 In many situations, primary school admissions and secondary school admissions can be a source of extreme stress and can potentially derail a well-planned academic future.
 You will have worked hard to ensure your child attends the best school for them, the school of your choice, and therefore you deserve a successful outcome to your application for a school place.

-If you have not secured the school place of our choice, you can arrange a fixed fee initial consultation with one of our specialist expert education solicitors.
+If you have not secured the school place of your choice, you can arrange a fixed fee initial consultation with one of our expert school admission appeal solicitors.
 We can also represent you at a school admission appeal hearing.

 School Admission Appeal

 It is vital that you are able to address the key issues, to maximise your chances of a successful school admission appeal.
-If time is a factor, legal representation from expert education solicitors is essential.
-There is only short period of time to appeal a school appeal decision, so do not delay taking action.
+If time is a factor, legal representation from expert school admission appeal solicitors is essential.
+There is only short period of time to appeal a school decision, so do not delay taking action.

-Although the education admission authority must give you at least 20 school days to make your school admission appeal, this time will quickly pass by and as careful thought needs to be given to the structure and content of a school admission appeal, it is likely to be sensible to take expert legal advice promptly.
+Although the education admission authority must give you at least 20 school days to make your school admission appeal, this time will quickly pass by and as careful thought needs to be given to the structure and content of a school admission appeal, it is likely to be sensible to take expert school admissions appeals advice promptly.

 How we can help

-At IBB Law, our expert education law specialists can assist with all elements of the academic schools admissions appeal process.
+At IBB Law, our expert school appeal solicitors can assist with all elements of the academic school appeal process.
 This includes, but not limited to:

 - Advising on your legal options and guidance